Joystonm/AstroBioGen/README.md

 3. Set up environment variables:
    - Create a `.env` file in the server directory based on `.env.example`
-   - Add your API keys for Groq and Tavily (optional - mock data will be used if not provided)
+   - Add your API keys for Groq ,Tavily ,NASA

 ### Running the Application